18th century

-The Ottoman Empire experienced an unprecedented period of peace and economic expansion, taking part in no European wars from 1740 to 1768.
-As a result, the empire was not exposed to Europe's military improvements of the Seven Years' War.
-The Ottoman Empire military consequently lagged behind and suffered several defeats against Russia in the second half of the century.
-In Southwest and Central Asia, Nader Shah led successful military campaigns and major invasions, which indirectly led to the founding of the Durrani Empire.
+In West Asia, Nader Shah led Persia in successful military campaigns.
+The Ottoman Empire experienced a period of peace, taking no part in European wars from 1740 to 1768.
+As a result, the empire was not exposed to Europe's military improvements during the Seven Years' War.
+The Ottoman military consequently lagged behind and suffered several defeats against Russia in the second half of the century.